 There are ways to control how your website will behave in such situations.
 Instead of showing users an empty 404 page, you can give them options on how to find what they are looking for.

-Page Speed – I’ve mentioned above the page speed is one of the known ranking factors.
+Page Speed – I’ve mentioned above that page speed is one of the known ranking factors.
 Google likes fast websites and decided to reward them by giving them a small ranking boost.

 Your job as an SEO is to make sure that your website loads as fast as possible.
 This means you need to check your server infrastructure and a lot of other things that are related to the speed.

 If this is too technical, you can get the help of a developer but the end result should be a website that loads in less than 3 seconds on both desktop and mobile.

 Failure to do so can negatively affect your rankings and conversions.